-This blog article is part of our Germany market insight series, exploring opportunities for parcel carriers and offering insight and comparison to other parcel markets around the world.
-Download your free copy of our Germany market report here.
+This article was created using insights from our Germany market report, which explores opportunities for parcel carriers and offering insight and comparison to other parcel markets around the world.

 Most Germans are rarely more than 500m away from a parcel locker or PUDO shop, chiefly because almost 75% of people live in cities or metropolitan areas where there are, simply, a lot of lockers.